Los Angeles Workplace Privacy Rights Attorney

 Here are a few examples of what is and is not permitted concerning workplace privacy in California:

 - Employers are permitted to use computer software and keystroke monitoring to keep track of the amount of time an employee uses a computer and what they are looking at, storing, or searching.

 - Employers own all e-mail systems operated at a company and are allowed to review all of its content, if deemed necessary.

 - In most cases, employers may legally monitor your usage of employer-provided devices, including smartphones.

 - Courts usually tend to side with employee privacy when it comes to video camera surveillance in physically invasive situations like bathrooms or locker rooms.

-At Mann & Elias, we have provided the counties of Los Angles, Riverside, Orange, Ventura, San Bernardino, and San Diego with high quality legal representation for more than 15 years.
+At Mann & Elias, we have provided the counties of Los Angeles, Riverside, Orange, Ventura, San Bernardino, and San Diego with high quality legal representation for more than 20 years.
+With over 50 years of combined legal experience, we can assist you with your privacy concerns.
 Contact us today for a free initial consultation.